The Basset Hound Beagle mix is a cross between two different breeds with different personalities.

 References and Resources

-- Duffy et al. Breed Differences in Canine Aggression, Behaviour Science, Official Journal of the International Society for Applied Ethology.
+- Duffy et al. Breed Differences in Canine Aggression, Behavior Science, Official Journal of the International Society for Applied Ethology.

 - Turcsan et al. Owner Perceived Differences Between Mixed-Breed and Purebred Dogs